sait-wbdv/winter-2022/content/cpnt-262/assignments/achievement-1.md

 ## Submission
 1. Create a GitHub repo of your project;
 2. Download a ZIP of the project;
-3. In Brightspace, submit your ZIP and include the following as a comment for your submission:
+3. In Brightspace, submit your ZIP and include the following as a comment in your submission:
     - a link to your GitHub repo;
     - a link to the GitHub Pages site;